 8).
 Details of Insurance.

-Adequate and valid travel insurance is mandatory for all clients while on one of our tours.
+Adequate and valid travel insurance is mandatory for all clients while on one of our holidays.
 You are strongly advised to insure yourself against any possible risk that may occur and in particular to ensure that you have sufficient insurance in respect of dependent relatives.
-You are required to carry proof of insurance with you and produce it if reasonably requested by company employees or suppliers.
+You are required to carry proof of insurance with you and produce it if reasonably requested by Company employees or suppliers.

 The insurance scheme we recommend is designed to cover all activities included in our itineraries and the featured optional extras.
-Please note, however, that this policy may not cover you for any activities you purchase that are not pre-booked nor featured in official Trek America Travel Limited literature.
-If you choose not to take the insurance we recommend you are responsible for ensuring that you are in possession of travel insurance for the entire duration of the tour in respect of at least medical expenses, injury, death, repatriation (including without limitation helicopter rescue and air ambulance), cancellation and curtailment, with cover/benefits equal to/greater than the insurance we offer.
-If you make your own insurance arrangements you must ensure that there are no exclusion clauses which limit cover for the type of activities included, or the altitudes attained, in your tour.
+Please note, however, that this policy may not cover you for any activities you purchase that are not pre-booked nor featured in official Company literature.
+If you choose not to take the insurance we recommend you are responsible for ensuring that you are in possession of travel insurance for the entire duration of the holiday in respect of at least medical expenses, injury, death, repatriation (including without limitation helicopter rescue and air ambulance), cancellation and curtailment, with cover/benefits equal to/greater than the insurance we recommend.
+If you make your own insurance arrangements you must ensure that there are no exclusion clauses which limit cover for the type of activities included, or the altitudes attained, in your holiday.